atalle/swiper-photo-gallery/README.md

 # Swiper Photo Gallery
-A simple photo gallery using [Swiper](http://swiperjs.com/),a JS animation from [Popmotion](https://popmotion.io/), and a couple images from my small COVID wedding!
+A simple photo gallery using [Swiper](http://swiperjs.com/), a JS animation from [Popmotion](https://popmotion.io/), and a couple images from my small COVID wedding!

 Completed as a quick exercise on using someone else's code.